MaSe69/dssb/md/10_Python/pandas_10_createDF.md

 There are quite some reasons to not use the inplace option, see [in-pandas-is-inplace-true-considered-harmful-or-not]( https://stackoverflow.com/questions/45570984/in-pandas-is-inplace-true-considered-harmful-or-not)

-Here, only the assignment variant is used, particularly due to the importance of chaining.
-Unfortunately, this often leads to quite some cumbersome typing effort.
+ Particularly due to the importance of chaining, only the variant using the equal sign is used here.
+Unfortunately, this oftenleads to quite some cumbersome typing effort.

-## An Example to Compare Dataframe in Python and in Julia
+## An Example to Compare Dataframes in Python and in Julia

+The task shall be to get to a dataframe that looks like this

+{% include images/image.html imagePath = "../assets/images/img_blog/createDF_02_Python_Julia_Comparison.PNG" imageCaption =  ""%}

+Given are the data as arrays:

 >
     service = ["Consulting", "Installation", "Operation"]